-For your convenience, a list of various crimes and their definitions are available here (pdf).
+For your convenience, a list of various crimes and their definitions is available here (pdf).

 The Pippa Passes Police Department has mutual aid agreements with the Kentucky State Police, the Knott County Sheriff’s Department, and the Hindman Police Department, allowing for cooperation in enforcement activities and the sharing of information.
 The Pippa Passes Police Department officers provide a positive image to visitors and members of the campus community, whether it is providing directions, parking information, or just offering a friendly welcome.

 Our officers represent this College as a group of caring and professional people, intent upon enhancing a friendly atmosphere.
 Necessary enforcement includes using alternatives to arrest when reasonable.
 Our participation in athletic and special events ensures that all aspects of planning consider the safety and security of all participants.
 Officers provide professional crowd control and traffic regulation before, during, and after such events.

 Students and staff find our office personnel willing to share statistics, insights, and experiences as a basis for class reports or vocational interests.
 The Pippa Passes Police Department officers seek proactive means to avoid problems and situations, whether it is suggesting an added security measure, providing insight on planned activities, or using investigative analysis to assign a deterrent force.

 For the Pippa Passes Police Department, “service” is not just a word or a part of a catchy slogan, but a way of life.
 Services such as motorist assistance, money transports, and emergency notifications are handled routinely.
 Safety hazard inspections are routinely held to ensure the safety of each and every person in our campus community.